YaLTeR/blog/content/posts/vte-speedup-in-gnome-46/index.md

 ![](./all-nvim.png)

-The massive improvement is clear on this test too, and our GNOME&nbsp;46 terminals are still pretty much on par with Alacritty!
+The massive improvement is clear on this test too, and our GNOME 46 terminals are still pretty much on par with Alacritty!

-Finally, let's take a closer look at all Fedora&nbsp;40 results on one plot:
+Finally, let's take a closer look at all Fedora 40 results on one plot:

 ![](./all-f40.png)